 Bursaries are awards granted to students with dependents, or those from lower income families.

 - Contact the financial advisors at your post-secondary institution for a list of eligible bursaries

 Awards have an academic requirement but also emphasize community involvement or other non-academic qualifications.

 Emergency financial assistance is provided by public post-secondary institutions to assist students who have urgent unforeseen financial needs that may prevent them from finishing their studies.
-Contact the Aboriginal Student Services at your institution for more information.
+Contact the Indigenous Student Services at your institution for more information.

 Other financial aid, including awards specifically for First Nations, Métis and Inuit students, may be available through your post-secondary institution.

 Contact the Indigenous Student Services at your post-secondary institution for more information.